davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 Given a trained HMM i.e., the transition matrixes $$A$$ and $$B$$, and a new observation sequence $$W = w_{1}, w_{2}, \ldots, w_{N}$$ we want to find the sequence of states $$T = t_{1}, t_{2}, \ldots, t_{N}$$ that best explains it.

-This is can be achieved by using the Viterbi algorithm, that finds the best state assignment to the sequence $$T_{1} \ldots T_{N}$$ as a whole.
+This is can be achieved by using the Viterbi algorithm, which finds the best state assignment to the sequence $$T_{1} \ldots T_{N}$$ as a whole.
 There is another algorithm, Posterior Decoding which consists in picking the highest state posterior for each position $$i$$ in the sequence independently.

 #### __Viterbi__